MThomasThlink/MThomasThlink/README.md

 Other then development, part of my job is searching, testing and validating third party products and software (as a Facial Recognition System API) and integrating it with the ticketing system.

 It's been quite a ride so far.
-My native language is portuguese but I can express myself confidently in English and Italian.
+My native language is portuguese but I can also express myself confidently in English and Italian.